Eszter Dara

-She won a bronze medal at the 2008 European Short Course Swimming Championships in 100 m butterfly.
+Dara won a bronze medal at the 2008 European Short Course Swimming Championships in 100 m butterfly.
 At the Summer Olympics she came 6th in 4×200 m freestyle relay.

 In 2010 at the European Championships held in her hometown, Budapest she came fourth in the 4×100 m freestyle and became European champion as part of the 4×200 m freestyle relay team.